ahiyantra/ahiyantra/index.md

 ### Introduction:

-A versatile & proactive software engineer focusing on robotics, AI/ML, computer vision & computer simulation with hands-on experience in research & development at commercial & academic organizations.
+A versatile & proactive software engineer focusing on robotics, AI/ML, computer vision & computer simulation with several years of hands-on experience in research & development at commercial & academic organizations.
 Proficient in python, c#, ROS & various related frameworks.
-Obtaining a master's degree for information technologies on 17th june in 2025 (successfully defended final thesis on 30th may in 2025).
+Obtained a master's degree of science in engineering for information technologies on 17th june in 2025.
 Also engaged in applied science projects at a robotics & machine perception laboratory.
 Always open to traveling, relocating & onsite work for interesting opportunities.

 ---